EOX-A/d3.TimeSlider/Readme.md

  - `cacheIdField`: Field to check the equality of records.
 This is necessary when two intervals of records need to be merged.
 When not set, then the time stamps of the records are used.
+ - `cluster`: Use a clustering algorithm to unify records that are so close to each other that they cannot not be distinguished.

 ## Public API